raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: Scroll a backdrop
 ---

-Really, you're going to scroll a sprite, which you have created by copying a backdrop.
+Rather than scrolling the backdrop, in fact, you're going to scroll a sprite, which you have created by copying a backdrop.

-Create a new sprite by copying the images from a backdrop, into your sprite.
+Create a new sprite by copying the images from a backdrop, and adding them into your sprite.

 ![Paint new sprite tool selected.](images/paint-new-sprite.png)
 ![Copy tool highlighted in the tool bar.](images/copy-backdrop.png)